baloise/open-source/docs/slides/intro/PITCHME.md

 Open Source is a _software development model_ and has **no business model**

-Companies have business models - Open Source can support those! ([18 business models](https://en.wikipedia.org/wiki/Business_models_for_open-source_software#Approaches) for companies and OSS)
+Companies have business models - Open Source can support those see [18 business models](https://en.wikipedia.org/wiki/Business_models_for_open-source_software#Approaches)!

 @color[lightgreen](Baloise Group: [services] being consumed [**vendor neutral**] and embedded in an open collaboration network)